wdangds/blog/content/Schelling's model of segregation/Markov Chain Monte Carlo.md

 $$
 - When exact calculations are beyond computational resources, a good approach is to **revert to simulations**.
 By simulating many random configurations with distribution $\mu_G$, $E[n(X)]$ can be estimated by the average number of 1s observed. [[Basics of probability theory#6.
 Important Theorems|The Law of Large Number]] ensures this estimate converges to the true value as the number of simulations increases.
 ### b.
 Limitations of Direct Simulation
 In principle, simulating a random variable $X$ with distribution $\pi$ involves enumerating states and mapping a uniform random variable to these states based on their cumulative probabilities.
+However, this approach is **infeasible for large state spaces** because evaluating the mapping function becomes too time-consuming.
+This is precisely the kind of situation where MCMC method is useful.
+### c.
+MCMC as a Solution and Historical Context
+The MCMC method **originates in physics in the 1950s** and later saw significant booms in **image analysis (1980s)** and **Bayesian statistics (1990s)**.
+It is argued that MCMC methods made the Bayesian approach computationally feasible.

+## 2. MCMC Method Fundamentals